n8n / Make / Webhook Integration

 In subsequent nodes, access these fields from the Webhook node:

-Available fields in n8n expressionsn8n
+Available fields in n8n expressions

 {{ $json.task_id }} → The unique task identifier